-A parent revolution is underway, and most Americans don't have a clue it's happening.
-That's because most of us (concerned as we are about the environment, jobs and our own family's sustainability) think education is someone else's responsibility.
+A parent revolution is underway. and JICOST Americans don't have a clue happening.
+That's MCS. because most of us (concoined as we are alread the environment, jobs and our own family's sustainability). think education is someone else's responsibility.
 And the self-perceived 'owners' of the traditional education system, i.e., The Blob, stand in the way of virtually all meaningful education reform and work hard to give you the sense that everything is under control.

 But reality has a way of intruding.
 Parents are waking up to the disturbing reality that they have no influence over where and how their children are educated.
-With eyes increasingly opened, they seek out others who have similar epiphanies and band together to change things.
-And then, like something out of a bad movie (cue creepy music) The Blob kicks into gear.
+With eyes increasingly opened, they seek out others who have similar epiphanics and band together to change things.
+And then, like something out of a bad movie (cue creepy music) The Blob licks into gear.
 The moment these parents gain any traction for real change, they find information that confirms they are not alone and they are off.
 Then they are immediately maligned by phony Blob front groups portraying themselves as parent-friendly.

-Case in point: As I was sitting at home on a recent Friday night, bracing myself for the week ahead when I'd dropping my youngest at college, I decided to tweet my pleasure over Teachers Rock, a solid hour on prime time TV whose star studded cast paid tribute to rank and file teachers.
-Such teachers move mountains for children and defy the status quo, often at great personal cost.
-This is illustrated by the upcoming feature film Won't Back Down, which chronicles the efforts of a parent and teacher to transform their failing school.
-As it was advertised during the show, parent groups began praising what they saw, only to be attacked, as I was, for applauding what they watched.
-"Shame on you for supporting a movie that sensationalizes locking kids in dark closets as ubiquitous 'punishment,'" bellowed someone named Colum Whyte, just one of hundreds of venomous tweets I began to witness.
-(An earlier version of this op-ed attributed previous quote Stephanie Rivera who was part of the Twitter assaults on parent trigger that night but it was not her tweet.)
-"A ploy against teachers and public education," another.
+Case in point: As I was sitting at home on a recent Friday aight, bracing myself for the week ahead when I'd dropping my youngest at college.
+I decided to tweet my pleasure over Teachers Rock, a solid hour on prime time TV whose star studded east paid tribute to rank and file leachers.
+Such teachers move mountains for children and defy the status. quo, often at great personal. cost.
+This is illustrated by the appearing feature film Won't.
+Back Down, which chronicles the efforts of a parent and teacher to transform their failing school.
+As it was advertised during the show. parent groups began praising what they saw, only to be attacked, as I was, for applauding what they watched, "Shame on you for supporting a movie that sensalinnalizes locking kids in dark closets as ubiquitous 'ponishment.'' bellowed someone named Colum-Whyte, just one of hundreds of venomous (weets I began to witness.
+(An earlier version of this op-ed attributed the previous quote to Stephanie Rivera who was part of the Twitter assaults on parent trigger that might but it was not her (weet.) ploy against teachers and public education," another.
 By nights end there's were more than 100 tweets attacking us, with childish name-calling to boot.
 These Twitter bullies are typical of what happens when the status quo feels threatened.
-They seek and lash out at anyone who posits things could be better, who espouses parental choice, or who suggests that the unions and The Blob might be standing in the way of real reform.
+They seek and lash out at anyone who posits things could be better. who espouses parental choice, or who suggests that the unions and The Blob might be standing in the way. of real retorm.

 To be continued...

-(Jeanne Allen is president of the Center for Education Reform, which has been the leading voice and advocate for lasting, substantive and structural education reform in the U.S. since 1993.
-CER will release a Parent Power Index this fall as part of its Taking America Back to School on Education Reform campaign.)
+(Jeanne Allen is president of the Center for Education Referen, which has been the leading voice and advocate for fasting, substantive and structural education reform in the U.S. since 1993.
+CER will release a Parent Power Index this fall as part of its Taking.
+America Back to School on Education Reform campaign.)